 As a small business owner, your job description includes, well, everything.
 Between overseeing sales, operations, human resources, finance and more, it’s easy for marketing to unintentionally take a back seat to everything else.

-To find out where small businesses are succeeding in marketing—and where they’re struggling—Infusionsoft by Keap surveyed 1,000 small business owners from across the United States about their goals, tactics, and challenges for 2017.
+To find out where small businesses are succeeding in marketing—and where they’re struggling—Keap surveyed 1,000 small business owners from across the United States about their goals, tactics, and challenges for 2017.

 Watch this video to learn about our top findings.